lacchain/besu-pro-testnet/DAPP_ARCHITECTURE.md

 ## Backend

-When decentralized networks are scalable and robust enough, we could use them to store all the information of our application, including its UI, business logic, and data.
+When decentralized networks are scalable and robust enough, we could use them to store all the public information of our application, including its UI, business logic, and data.
 Until that becomes a reality, we need to add backend to our decentralized architectures.
 The responsabilities of the backend are:

 * Develop integrations with services and legacy systems.